otcathatsya/otcathatsya.github.io/index.md

 barely disguised embedding of my name in a word from the book series & show [Shadow and Bone](https://thegrishaverse.fandom.com/wiki/Otkazat%27sya).

-I am a comp sci PhD student at Jülich Research Center, Germany, studying somewhere between the lines of machine learning and comp. neuroscience.
+I am a comp sci PhD candidate at Jülich Research Center, Germany, studying somewhere along the intersection of machine learning and comp. neuroscience.
+Originally from Austria and previously studied in the UK!

 I am a member of [NEST](https://github.com/nest/nest-simulator){:target="_ blank"} <a href="https://github.com/nest/nest-simulator" target="_blank" style="display: inline-block; vertical-align: middle;">